 The little time Davis was given to do as he pleased urged him to make a purchase from a nearby vending machine.
 He first spotted it on his way to make himself look good in front of Viola when she was being harassed by the two older teenagers.

 After sneaking to the big contraption that glowed with a combination of scarlet and magenta, Davis scanned its list of oval buttons from top to bottom.
-Each button had their contents written on them in their own unique fonts, meant to arouse interest.
+Each button had its contents written on them in their own unique fonts to arouse interest.